objectbox/objectbox-sync-examples/tasks/README.md

 # ObjectBox Sync Examples: A Task Manager App

-This directory contains the "task manager" app example:

-- client examples using various ObjectBox Sync client APIs, as well as
-- an example configuration and scripts to run an ObjectBox Sync server

-With the app it is possible to:
+The Tasks example is a simple app that is a good starting point to learn about ObjectBox Sync.
+It allows you to see CRUD operations in action across multiple devices, platforms, and programming languages:

 - Create a new task with a description
 - Mark a task as completed
 - List all tasks or just the completed tasks
 - Delete a task

+## Project organization

+The Tasks example is organized into subdirectories:

+- One directory with example configurations and scripts to run the ObjectBox Sync Server
+- Multiple directories for independent client examples, each using ObjectBox Sync client APIs to automatically sync data with the server

+To run the example, you need the ObjectBox Sync Server and at least one client.

+## Sync Server

+The ObjectBox Sync Server is an essential part of the example.
+Follow the instructions to start the server:

+- [server-docker](./server-docker/): uses the ObjectBox Sync Server Docker image

+## Sync Client Examples

-Changes are synced to the server and all connected clients.
+The user-facing part of the Tasks app are the clients.

-## Client examples

-The following client examples are available:
+Combine the Sync Server with any of the Sync Client examples:

-- [client-java](./client-java/): a JVM command-line app built with Gradle, uses the ObjectBox Java SDK
+- [client-java](./client-java/): a JVM command-line app written in Java (Gradle and Maven are supported)

-- [client-android-java](./client-android-java/): an Android app written in Java, uses the ObjectBox Java SDK
+- [client-android-java](./client-android-java/): an Android app written in Java

-- [client-android-kotlin](./client-android-kotlin/): an Android app written in Kotlin, uses the ObjectBox Java SDK
+- [client-android-kotlin](./client-android-kotlin/): an Android app written in Kotlin

-- [client-flutter](./client-flutter/): a Flutter app, uses the ObjectBox Dart SDK
+- [client-flutter](./client-flutter/): a Flutter app written in Dart

-- [client-go](./client-go/): a Go command-line app, uses the ObjectBox Go SDK
+- [client-go](./client-go/): a Go command-line app

-## Server examples

-Server configuration and setup scripts are available:

-- [server-docker](./server-docker/): uses the ObjectBox Sync server Docker image
+You can run multiple clients concurrently and on any number of devices.

+## A few notes on the Data Model

+* The server and the clients use the same data model, which is a prerequisite for synchronization.
+* All clients have a "Task" entity in their specific language along with a JSON file representing the data model.
+* The server example already contains the data model (which was copied from one of the clients).